Immortal and eternal

 The essence of yoga

-Om meditation has two elements, just as does the universe of which we are a living, evolving part.
-The first is awareness of breath, and the second is the production of mental sound which links breath awareness to the subtle sound produced spontaneously by the breath.
-This subtle sound is Om.
-Both the inhaling breath and the exhaling breath make the subtle sound of Om.
-Though two, they are really one, and Om makes two into one, changing duality into unity on all levels of manifestation.
+Om Yoga meditation has two elements, just as does the universe of which we are a living, evolving part.
+The first is awareness of breath, and the second is the production of mental sound which links breath awareness to the subtle sound of Om that is produced spontaneously by the breath.
+Om produces the breath, and the breath produces Om since they essentially are one.
+Together the inhaling breath and the exhaling breath make the subtle sound of Om.
+Though two, they are really one, and Om makes the two into one, changing duality into unity on all levels of manifestation.
 Om leads us into duality for our evolution and then leads us back into unity as the final step in our evolution.
-The simple yet profound practice of Om Yoga, of Om japa and meditation, will be found to correct, heal and restore all the levels of our existence, physical, mental and spiritual.

 Necessity of meditation

 The supreme master of yoga, Gorakhnath, said: “He who aspires to any attainment without the practice of yoga meditation cannot succeed in hundreds of years” (Gorakh Rahasyam 4).
 Meditation is the process of centering our awareness in the principle of pure consciousness which is our essential being.
 In this way we will never lose sight of our real identity.
 As the Gita says: “He whose happiness is within, whose delight is within, whose illumination is within–that yogi, identical in being with Brahman, attains Brahmanirvana” (Bhagavad Gita 5:24).

 Normally we lose awareness of our true Self through consciousness of external objects.
 Since we are habituated–if not actually addicted–to objective consciousness, we can use that very condition to our advantage.
 Rather than disperse our consciousness through objects that draw us outward, away from the source of our being, we can take an object that will have the opposite effect, present it to the mind, and reverse our consciousness.